get-good/get-good.github.io/README.md

 ## Development
 If you'd like to help with development, here's what you'll need to do:
+Download and install meteor on your computer if you haven't already done so.
+See their <a href="https://www.meteor.com/">page</a> for details.
+You'll also need <a href="https://nodejs.org/en/">node.js</a> installed.
+With meteor and node.js installed, you'll be all set to develop with an IDE of your choice.

 ## Contact Us
 ### Developers